 What is guano?

-Guano refers to bat droppings or feces.
+Guano is bat feces or droppings.
 These droppings are a major cause of Histoplasmosis disease which is contracted from breathing in dust that comes from dried guano and can also cause stains on ceilings if the bats have been living there for some time.

 Is guano harmful?

-Is it safe for me to remove bats?
+Is it safe to remove bats myself?

 Most people will try removing these creatures themselves due to cost – please don’t do this as it’s incredibly dangerous; bats are known carriers of rabies and other zoonotic diseases(human transferable).

 The health risks associated with trying to remove them yourself are too high.
-Also, one must remember that one does need permits for handling these animals for any kind of relocation.
-It is better to have a professional do the job than attempt it yourself.
-The time required is much less than the medical costs and other costs associated with bat-related diseases.
+You must also remember that permits are required to handle these animals in any type of relocation.
+We highly recommend having a professional handle the job instead of attempting it yourself as the time taken is way less than medical expenses and other costs that come with contracting these diseases from bats.

 Other Services in Cedarburg